Songs I to N

 Laying Up Silver

 One of the main sources of copper ore for Swansea's smelters was Cuba.
-Fortunes could be made there, in mining or sugar production, but yellow fever (yellow-jack) took so many lives that Le Cobre, the main copper producing area of Cuba, became known as the 'Swansea Graveyard'.
-Not based on any specific happening, but this sort of story must have been all too common in the days of sail.
+Fortunes could be made there, in mining or sugar production, but yellow fever (yellow-jack) took so many lives that Le Cobre, the main copper producing area of Cuba, became known as the "Swansea Graveyard".
+See also the song "Cobre Days".
+"Laying up Silver" isn't based on any specific happening, but this sort of story must have been all too common in the days of sail.

 Let Me Breathe